 A rejected proposal is called discarded, if at least

 became Rejected.
 At this point we can be sure that proposal won’t be approved,

 Download New Version

 Download Confirmed Update

 To download a confirmed update, we extract the update hash from

 ConfirmedProposalState.
-We extract it depending on whether or not we’re
+It is extracted depending on whether or not we’re

 using an installer on given platform.
 If the update hash is extracted

-successfully, the “Download Update by Hash” algorithm to download and save
+successfully, the “Download Update by Hash” algorithm is invoked to download and save the confirmed update.

 Download Update by Hash